 The Shape Style tool lets you choose the thickness of lines created by other tools.
 You can also use it to add a variety of textures and add a drop shadow.

-The Border Color tool lets you set an outline color for the current shape or the next shape you create, while the Fill Color tool lets you set a color for the inside of your current shape or the next shape you create.
+The Border Color tool, shown below, lets you set an outline color for the current shape or the next shape you create.

 - How to take a screenshot on a Windows PC